resa89/pridentifier/README.md

 ## Trouble shooting (because not fixed yet)
 - change segment size several times, crashes or does not updates any more --> classes must be loaded again in the data-tab
 - when clicking "save result" and then "cancel", the app crashes --> restart
-- not sure if already fixed: windows "Thumbs.db" files are skipped when accessing all classes images -> those hidden files must be deleted in windows filesystem

 ## Contributing